-Ask the clerk for the forms you need so you can make sure that the temporary orders (if any) are extended until the new hearing date.
+- Ask the clerk if there are any forms that you need so you can make sure that the temporary restraining order is extended until the new hearing date.

 See Going to Court to read more information about how to prepare for your court hearing.